 Since release of the plans, Bonneville has made progress towards each of its financial health objectives.
-At the end of Fiscal Year 2021, Bonneville's Days Cash on Hand was 130 days, significantly exceeding the minimum threshold outlined in the Financial Plan.
-At the end of the Fiscal Year 2021, the agency debt-to-asset ratio was 83%.
-Beginning in Fiscal Year 2021, Bonneville's method for calculating its debt-to-asset ratio was modified to include Deferred Borrowing as part of debt even though Bonneville has not yet borrowed for such amounts from the United States Treasury.
-This change is only for purposes of calculating the debt-to-asset ratio.
-Prior to Fiscal Year 2021, Deferred Borrowing was excluded from the debt-to-asset calculation since such amount does not represent debt currently outstanding.
-Bonneville management believes that including Deferred Borrowing as debt for purposes of the debt-to-asset ratio since, over time, Bonneville intends to borrow such amounts from the United States Treasury.
-For more details related to Deferred Borrowing, see "BONNEVILLE FINANCIAL OPERATIONS-Bonneville's Use of Non-GAAP Financial Metrics."
-In the Final 2022-2023 Rates, both power and transmission rates include a planned amount of revenue financing in each of the two fiscal years of the rate period (\$40 million for power and \$40 million for transmission), which would help improve the overall debt-to-asset ratio.
-See "CERTAIN DEVELOPMENTS RELATING TO BONNEVILLE-Bonneville Power and Transmission Rates Developments."
+At the end of Fiscal Year 2022, Bonneville's Days Cash on Hand was 233 days, significantly exceeding the minimum threshold outlined in the Financial Plan.
+At the end of the Fiscal Year 2022, the agency debt-to-asset ratio was 82 percent.
+In the Final 2022-2023 Rates, both power and transmission rates include a planned amount of revenue financing in each of the two fiscal years of the rate period (\$40 million for power and \$40 million for transmission), which is contributing to improvement of the overall debt-to-asset ratio.
+See "CERTAIN DEVELOPMENTS RELATING TO BONNEVILLE-Current Bonneville Power and Transmission Rates."